hashicorp/consul/notes/coredns-1.0.1.md

 ## Plugins
 * *file* fixes a crash when an request with a DO bit (pretty much the default) hits an unsigned zone.
 The default configuration should recover the go-routine, but this is nonetheless serious. *file* received some other fixes when returning (secure) delegations.
 * *dnstap* plugin is now 50% faster.
-* *metrics* fixed the start time bucket for duration.
+* *metrics* fixed the start time bucket for the duration.

 ## Contributors